Benchmarking Augmentation Methods for Learning Robust Navigation Agents: the Winning Entry of the 2021 iGibson Challenge: RELATED WORK

 \subsection{Enhancing visual navigation performance}

 Several recent works have studied techniques to improve generalization to novel environments for visual navigation.
-Ye et al. ~\cite{ye2020auxiliary} build upon DD-PPO \cite{wijmans2019dd} through the use of self-supervised auxiliary tasks, which proved to significantly improve sample efficiency.
-Sax et al.~\cite{sax2018mid} incorporate visual priors about the world tp confer improve performance over training end-to-end from scratch.
+Ye et al. \cite{ye2020auxiliary} build upon the work by Wijman et al. \cite{wijmans2019dd} through the use of self-supervised auxiliary tasks, which proved to significantly improve sample efficiency.
+Sax et al.~\cite{sax2018mid} incorporate visual priors about the world to confer performance gains over training end-to-end from scratch without priors.
 Chaplot et al. \cite{chaplot2020learning, chaplot2020object} improve sample efficiency compared to typical end-to-end agents by having the agent infer information about mapping and localization, which can be supervised using privileged information from the simulator.

-Unlike the works mentioned above, we propose a method that yields significant improvement without the use of additional auxiliary losses, extra heads to the network, or additional sensory information (e.g., local occupancy map).
-Our method also does not require tuning parameters for the reward function or other learning hyperparameters.
-In this work, we focus on data augmentation methods to improve how well our agent can generalize to new scenes for visual navigation, across various amounts of available training scenes.
-We study how these methods improve navigation both on their own and when combined with each other.
+Unlike the works mentioned above, we study methods that yield significant improvement for visual navigation without the use of additional auxiliary losses, extra network heads, or additional sensory information (e.g., local occupancy map).
+In this work, we focus on augmentation methods that can be applied to virtually any visual deep reinforcement learning approach to improve test-time generalization.
+We study how these methods improve navigation both when used on their own and when combined with each other.